lavininhamelo/operating-system-paging-simulation/README.md

 #### How to execute

+Compile the class Start.java

+Execute it with the following arguments:
+    - memory size,
+    - number of cases,
+    - time quantum.

+For each process (defined in the number of processes), pass:
+    - process id,
+    - process time,
+    - time of arrival,
+    - burst time.

 The the input parameter values must be made via the command line using positive integers, separated by space in the following format.

   __seed__ __nframes__ __n__ __tq__ (data list for each process __id__ __np__ __tc__ __tb__).